-Uruguay declared an "agriculture emergency" last month, due to the worst drought in decades which is threatening crops, livestock and the provision of
+Uruguay declared an "agriculture emergency" last month, due to the worst drought in decades which is threatening crops, livestock and the provision of fresh produce.

-consumer prices to rise at the fastest annual pace in more than four years in January.
+The a worsening drought is pushing up food and beverage costs causing Uruguay's consumer prices to rise at the fastest annual pace in more than four years in January.

 There hasn't been a drop of rain in Bolivia in nearly a year.
 Cattle dying, crops ruined, etc...

 Horn of Africa